 [Note: this website is no longer being updated.
 All new posts are being published on the website of our associated political party Justice for men & boys (and the women who love them) http://j4mb.org.uk and if they relate also to our associated business campaign - Campaign for Merit in Business - they'll be published on http://c4mb.wordpress.com.]

 In February 2013 our political party was registered with the Electoral Commission.
 It’s called Justice for men & boys (and the women who love them).
 We’re planning to change the face of British politics.
-The party has a website http://j4mb.org.uk.
+The party’s website is here http://j4mb.org.uk.
+The party’s name was revealed in an article Mike Buchanan wrote for the most influential men’s human rights advocacy website in the world, A Voice for Men:

 British men and boys have been increasingly insulted and demonised over the past 50 years by angry vociferous women driven by misandry (hatred of men).
 Men’s and boys’ interests have been ever more assaulted by the actions and inactions of politicians seeking to placate those women, particularly over the past 30 years, with no democratic mandate to do so.
 Conservative and Labour governments have been equally bad in this respect, and the current Conservative-led coalition is the worst of them all, with David Cameron slavishly following policy directions set by Harriet Harman and other gender feminist politicians over the past 30 years.